Games on Endogenous Networks: Introduction

 Our final application provides a microfoundation for ``club'' or ``group matching'' models.
 Theories of endogenous matching for public goods or team production often \emph{assume} that spillovers occur in disjoint cliques, which is critical for tractability.
 The question is then: which cliques form?
 We show that even if agents can arrange their interactions into more complex structures if they wish, there are natural conditions under which cliques are still the predicted outcome.

-Following our applications, we address several important questions that are tangential to our main analysis.
+Following our applications, we address several important questions that are tangential to the main analysis.
 First, we report conditions under which pairwise stable outcomes are guaranteed to exist---while existence is assured in all of our examples, it is not immediate in general because the presence of a link is a discrete outcome, and our solution concept considers joint deviations.
-Second, as our predicted structures are more rigid that what we observe in real networks, we discuss two ways to accommodate more complex structures.
-Finally, we provide a microfoundation for our solution concepts based on dynamic adjustment with forward-looking players.
+Second, we examine key modeling choices in more detail.
+Finally, as our predicted structures are more stark that what we observe in real networks, we discuss two ways to accommodate more complex structures.

-Our analysis generates new insights on strategic network formation while simultaneously unifying and organizing existing work.
-In our applications, we emphasize predictions not familiar from existing equilibrium models of joint link formation and action choice---in particular, ordered overlapping cliques.
-Identifying this type of outcome as a robust prediction under certain qualitative assumptions on the strategic interaction constitutes one of our main contributions.
-Nested split graphs, on the other hand, have received considerable attention in earlier equilibrium models of network formation under specific payoff functions, and are thought to capture key features of inter-bank lending networks and other trading networks \citep{Konigetal2014}.
-By identifying ordinal payoff properties that produce these structures, we help clarify and generalize the conditions under which nested split graphs are likely to emerge, unifying several earlier results.